bin-guo/bin-guo.github.io/index.md

 <span style="color:red; font-size:20px;">Good News!</span>  Currently, more and more master's students are joining our Master's program.
 We are establishing our own independent [Computer Science M.Sc.](https://www.trentu.ca/graduatestudies/program/computer-science-msc) program, which is not under the auspices of AMOD.
 We expect our new program can accept students from Sep.
 2026.
 -->
-Our Computer Science department has already built [Computer Science M.Sc.](https://www.trentu.ca/futurestudents/program/computer-science-msc) program, which is a two-year and thesis-based Master's program at Trent’s Peterborough campus.
+Our Computer Science department has already built [Computer Science M.Sc.](https://www.trentu.ca/futurestudents/program/computer-science-msc) program, which is a two-year thesis-based Master's program at Trent’s Peterborough campus.
-* If your first language is not English or you do not have study experience in English countries, you should have **IELTS** (International English Language Testing Services) and the minimum acceptance score is **6.5** with no band below **6.0**.
+* If your first language is not English or you do not have study experience in English-speaking countries, you should have **IELTS** (International English Language Testing Services) and the minimum acceptance score is **6.5** with no band below **6.0**.
 The detailed proof of English Language is [here](https://www.trentu.ca/graduatestudies/how-apply/international-applicants).
 * The student must finish four courses to get the Master's degree.
-You can see all course [here](https://calendar.trentu.ca/courses?career=Graduate&cq=COIS&page=1).
+You can see all courses [here](https://calendar.trentu.ca/courses?career=Graduate&cq=COIS&page=1).
+The graduation requirement is [here](https://calendar.trentu.ca/programs/eWKRDli94k9LfCMWfkzo/requirements-EbHxU).

 Our Computer Science department does not have a course-based Master's program in Computer Science.
 However, Trent University has the [Applied Modelling and Quantitative Methods](https://www.trentu.ca/amod/) program.
-This is an interdisciplinary program that leads towards an M.Sc. or M.A. degree in the application of techniques and theory of modelling in the natural sciences and social sciences.
-AMOD provides three course-based programs, like The Big Data Analytics, and one thesis-based program.
+This is an interdisciplinary program that leads towards an M.Sc. or M.A. degree in the application of techniques and theory of modeling in the natural sciences and social sciences.
+AMOD provides three course-based programs, such as Big Data Analytics, and one thesis-based program.

 ---

 # Research Projects
 My research interest lies broadly in graphs.
 Graphs are important data structures that have many applications, such as social networks, web-link networks, and biological networks.
 Specifically, I study many kinds of graph algorithms in parallel and distributed computing.
-My Ph.D. studies focus on parallel algorithms for k-core decomposition and maintenance on shared memory multi-core machines.
+My Ph.D. studies focus on parallel algorithms for k-core decomposition and maintenance on shared-memory multi-core machines.
 My recent research focuses on parallel and distributed algorithms in the area of graph queries and graph mining.
 The two pictures below show an example of social networks.

 <!--
 <img align="center" width="400" src="assets/social-network.jpg">